Eutrophication occurs in 4 simple steps:

 Dead zones are more concentrated where we have industrialized nations.
 Especially, industrial farming practices that contain nitrogen and phosphate or animal waste.

-In the northern Gulf of Mexico adjacent to the Mississippi River, this is the largest hypoxic zone in the United States (and the second-largest worldwide).
+The northern Gulf of Mexico adjacent to the Mississippi River is the largest hypoxic zone in the United States (and the second-largest worldwide).

 Ecosystem threats in the world

 We rely on clean, healthy water for aquatic life and animals that count on it in the food chain.

 In fact, blue-green algae in itself are harmful to pets and for water consumption.
 As we reshape the land, a clean water supply becomes a serious threat to people.